oiad/vkc/README.md

 # dayz_server folder install:

 1. Replace or merge the contents of <code>server_publishVehicle3.sqf.sqf</code> provided with your original copy.

-# If you are running Epoch 1.0.6 and NOT running Epoch 1.0.6.1+ you must make sure you have the newer epoch_tempKeys that is in the supplied compiles.sqf.

 # Infistar setup: